donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You are used to anticipating the needs of others, and yourself.
 A number of times per session equal to your level of well prepared, you may pull the trapping required for the current situation from your pack as long as it could’ve been feasibly bought recently, isn’t large enough to take an inventory spot, and doesn’t stretch credibility too far.
 This could be anything from a flask of spirits to fortify a wounded comrade to a penny-whistle needed by a passing entertainer.
 Whenever you do this, you must deduct the cost at a 50% premium for the prepared item from your purse, representing the coin you spent earlier.

-## Witch
+## Witchcraft
 Max: 2

 You are a self-taught spellcaster who has figured out how to cast magic through trial and error.
-When taking this talent, randomly select 8 spells and choose any 2 to add to your spellbook.
+When taking this talent, select any two spells from any of the magical schools.

-You may now add casting and channeling to your skill list and increase them as such.
+The first time you take this talent, add casting and channeling to your skill list and increase them by 1.
 ## Wizardry
 Max: 1

 You have been educated in the classics of spellcasting.

-Gain two new skills if you don't have them already; Channeling and Casting.
+Gain two new skills if you don't have them already; Channeling and Casting, increasing them by 1.
 Learn more about casting spells in the [[Wizardry|wizardry]] page.

 When you take this talent, select a school of magic from [[Wizardry#Schools of Magic|these options]].
 You may now attempt to cast spells from that list.